 Experts sometimes talk about how we live in an 'obesogenic environment', which is a fancy term for being surrounded by junk food adverts and unhealthy food options but we also live in an 'alcoholic environment'.

 There’s little restriction, in England at least, on advertising or selling booze 24 hours a day, seven days a week.
-In my borough there are more than 50 off licenses open 24-hours a day.
+In my Borough, there are more than 50 off-licences open 24 hours a day.
 I cannot think of what possible good can come from people being able to buy gallons of vodka at 5am on nearly every high street.
 The old Sunday trading laws used to be the only thing that would stop my all-weekend bingeing.

-Scotland has tougher licensing laws and, earlier this year, brought in minimum alcohol unit pricing which means super-strong lagers, ciders and spirits bought in off licenses are much more expensive.
+Scotland has tougher licensing laws and, earlier this year, brought in minimum alcohol unit pricing which means super-strong lagers, ciders and spirits bought in off-licences are much more expensive.

-These are positive steps but I believe our leaders need to go much further with minimum unit pricing throughout the UK, in addition to a ban on alcohol adverts and stricter licensing and labelling laws.
+These are positive steps, but I believe our leaders need to go much further with minimum unit pricing throughout the UK, in addition to a ban on alcohol adverts and stricter licencing and labelling laws.

-Now action needs to be taken to stop more problem drinkers being created and supporting those who need support to live a better life.
+Now, action needs to be taken to stop more problem drinkers from being created and to support those who need support to live a better life.